SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 <!-- © 2024 The Project Contributors - see AUTHORS.txt -->
 # Roadmap

-Das verinice.Team arbeitet aktuell an den folgenden Themen:
+The verinice.team is currently working on the following topics:

 ## Q3 2025

-### Anpassbare Risikodefinition
+### Customizable risk definition

-Die Risikodefinition wird in mehreren Iterationen für Anwenderinnen und Anwender anpassbar:
+The risk definition will be customizable for users in several iterations:

-- Erweiterung der Risikomatrix (Auswirkung/Schutzbedarf, Eintrittswahrscheinlichkeit). <!-- &53 -->
+- Extension of the risk matrix (impact/need for protection, probability of occurrence). <!-- &53 -->
-- Konfiguration/Erweiterung der Schutzziele. <!-- &54 -->
+- Configuration/extension of the protection goals. <!-- &54 -->
-- Mehrere Risikodefinitionen je Domäne. <!-- &55 -->
+- Multiple risk definitions per domain. <!-- &55 -->

 ### Shortcuts

-Zur besseren Navigation, insbesondere auch im Hinblick auf die Barrierefreiheit, werden Tastenbefehle (Shortcuts) implementiert.
+Key commands (shortcuts) are implemented for better navigation, especially with regard to accessibility.

 ### verinice2BI-Connector<!-- &169 -->

-Bereitstellung der Control Implementation und Requirement Implementation im verinice2BI-Connector.
+Provision of the control implementation and requirement implementation in the verinice2BI connector.

-### OnPrem-Betrieb
+### OnPrem operation

-- Beta-Projekte und Roll Out des OnPrem-Betriebs.
+- Beta projects and roll-out of OnPrem operation.
-- Bereitstellung eines Client Managements für OnPrem-Umgebungen. <!-- &172 -->
+- Provision of client management for OnPrem environments. <!-- &172 -->

-## 2. Halbjahr 2025
+## 2nd half of 2025

-### Weitere Domänen
+### Further domains

-Im 2.
-Halbjahr 2025 werden sukzessive weitere Domänen zur Verfügung gestellt:
+Further domains will be successively made available in the 2nd half of 2025:

-- Domäne ISO/IEC 27000
+- ISO/IEC 27000 domain
-- Domäne Business Continuity Management (BSI-Standard 200-4 und ISO 22301)
+- Business Continuity Management domain (BSI standard 200-4 and ISO 22301)
-- Domäne TISAX / VDA ISA
+- Domain TISAX / VDA ISA

-### Migration verinice nach verinice.veo.
+### Migration verinice to verinice.veo.

-Bereitstellung der Migration von Daten aus verinice nach verinice.veo.
+Provision of the migration of data from verinice to verinice.veo.

-### Berechtigungsmanagement
+### Authorization management

-Erweiterung des Rechte- und Rollenkonzepts, initial:
+Extension of the rights and role concept, initial:
-- Berechtigungen auf Units ausweiten. <!-- &177 -->
+- Extend authorizations to units. <!-- &177 -->
-- Berechtigungen auf Scopes (z.B.
-Informationsverbünde) ausweiten. <!-- &178 -->
+- Extend authorizations to scopes (e.g. information networks). <!-- &178 -->

-### Allgemeine Funktionen
+### General functions

-- Die Konfiguration domänenspezifischer Inhalte wird optimiert.
+- The configuration of domain-specific content is optimized.
-- Die Dokumentation wird vervollständigt und internationalisiert (EN). <!-- &166, &167, &144 -->
+- The documentation is completed and internationalized (EN). <!-- &166, &167, &144 -->
-- Bereitstellung des Risikokataloges für die Domäne ISO 27001 mit den lizenzrechtlich verschlüsselten Controltexten.
+- Provision of the risk catalog for the ISO 27001 domain with the license-coded control texts.